DHUNDI, MANALI - HIMACHAL PRADESH

 What if I get AMS or feel unwell during the trek?

 Ans: Guides are trained in first aid and will monitor your health.
-If needed, evacuation to lower altitude is arranged.
+If needed, evacuation to lower altitude will be arranged.

 What are the stay arrangements during the expedition?

 Ans: You’ll stay in tents during the expedition.
-The first stay is at Yaarana Stay & Café in Vashisht, Manali.
+Your first day and last day stay is at Yaarana Stay & Café in Vashisht, Manali.

 What meals are provided during the expedition?